elastic/kibana/ui_framework/README.md

 You can check how well the components have been covered by the tests by viewing the generated report at `ui_framework/jest/report/index.html`.

+#### React component development tips

+You can run `npm run uiFramework:dev` to watch your files and automatically run the tests when you make changes.
+Under this command, the tests will run faster than under `uiFramework:test` because they'll only test the files you've changed -- the code coverage report won't be re-genereated, however.

 ## Principles

 ### Logically-grouped components